Dedicated to God

 We find in these verses a number of conflicting responsibilities.
 Elkanah was responsible to fulfill his vow to the Lord.
-Hannah was responsible to fulfill her vow before the Lord.
+Hannah was responsible to fulfill her vow.
 Elkanah was responsible to bring his family to Shiloh to offer the annual sacrifice.
 Hannah was responsible to wean her child.
 Elkanah was responsible to make the final decision as to what they would do.
 Hannah was responsible to submit to that decision.

 Another responsibility Elkanah had was related to Hannah’s vow itself.
 In Old Testament times, the husband was responsible to confirm or negate his wife’s vows.
-(Numbers 30:10-15) We see Elkanah confirming Hannah’s vow in verse 23:
+(Numbers 30:10-15) In verse 23 we see Elkanah confirming Hannah’s vow:

 “Do what seems best to you,” Elkanah her husband told her.
 “Stay here until you have weaned him; only may the LORD make good his word.”
 So the woman stayed at home and nursed her son until she had weaned him.
 (1 Samuel 1:23)

 The word of the Lord here is probably the word that was spoken through Eli the priest when he pronounced God’s blessing upon Hannah’s prayer in the temple.
 In one sense God had fulfilled his word already through the birth of Samuel, but that was only the first part of Hannah’s prayer.
 She had prayed not only for a son, but for a son that she could give back to the Lord all the days of his life.
 Elkanah now asks that God will make good his word on that part of the vow as well.